AugustinX/GoogleVision/README.md

 # GoogleVision
-Given an image, identify it with Google Vision Cloud then use gTTS to save the synthetic speech of the result as a mp3 file.
+Given an image, identify it with Google Vision Cloud then use gTTS to generate the synthetic speech of the result as a mp3 file.
 Coding with Python 3.5

 Two packages needed: requtest and gTTS (the Google Text to Speech).